Benksur/UniQOS/README.md

 ```

 The documentation will be generated in the `docs/html/` directory.
 Open `docs/html/index.html` in your web browser to view the complete API documentation.

-## Project Information

-For detailed project information, architecture overview, hardware components, and development guidelines, see the [project documentation](docs/html/index.html) or the [mainpage.dox](docs/mainpage.dox) file.